Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 “So, guess you’re gonna want a captive thinky-hunter next, huh?”
 Lewis asked.

 Darcy nodded.
 “Garaaf called them *‘builders.’* And… yeah.
 Honestly, I really don’t think we’re going to get anything more from the one we’ve got.
 It’s just a crazed murder machine.
-No personality, no interests, no *nothing.* I know a lot of ETs—” she gave Vedreg a small smile “---but that Hunter?
+No personality, no interests, no *nothing.* I know a lot of ETs—” she gave Vedreg a small smile “ - but that Hunter?
 It’s an *alien.”* That’s the only word that fits.
 And it cannot *stand* the notion that a ‘fur-face’ is what ultimately brought it down.”

 “It has some pride, then,” Vedreg noted.